josuecortez/evaluacionMeli-Nivel2y3/README.md

 ## Intructions to run
 1. Clone or download the project
-2. Open and run in the terminal the comand `npm i -g install`
+2. Open and run in the terminal the comand `npm i -g install --save`
 3. Runs the program with the following command `node server` or `nodemon server`

 ## Intructions to run test